anita-uva/anita-uva/README.md

 <img width="407" alt="Screenshot 2024-09-04 at 2 11 26 PM" src="https://github.com/user-attachments/assets/387f8138-9793-4930-b6bc-c9c0de3ac74e">

 ### Statistical EDA
-The best way to describe the underpinnings of a data set is with some straight-forward, easily understandable summary statistics, which can tell us anything from data imbalances, to population biases, to typical value ranges for variables, to consistency or inconsistency of text based fields, to relationships between variables, and more.
+The best way to describe the underpinnings of a data set is with some straight-forward, easily understandable summary statistics, which can tell us anything from data imbalances, to population biases, to typical value ranges for variables, to consistency or inconsistency of text based fields, to relationships between variables, to the way nulls or otherwise missing values are recorded, and even more.

 #### Bar Chart showing Data Imbalance
 This bar chart shows how the selected outcome variable distribution changes over scope of time, by week.